Guide on How to Select a Solar Controller

-The solar charge controller has a key role in the solar power system.
+The solar charge controller plays a key role in the solar power system.
 The selection of a solar charge controller will affect the battery life.
 The main task of the solar controller is to properly charge the battery such that it lasts long.
 The controller will stop charging when the batteries are full.
-The controller avoids over and undercharging the batteries.
+The controller avoids over- and undercharging the batteries.
 Before answering the question “How to select a solar controller?”

-Features of Charge controller:
+Features of the Charge Controller:

-- Worked at wiring center
+• Worked at the wiring center

 Types of Solar Charge Controller: